isimrpickle/system_programming_1/README.md

 ## Assumptions
 - When `exit` is called, running jobs continue until completion.
-- Queue implementation is based on linked lists.
+- My Queue implementation is based on linked lists.